Resource depletion: Resources in wetlands

 Some of the world's most successful agricultural areas are wetlands that have been drained and converted to farmland for large-scale agriculture.
 Large-scale draining of wetlands also occurs for real estate development and urbanization.
 In contrast, in some cases wetlands are also flooded to be converted to recreational lakes or hydropower generation.
 In some countries ranchers have also moved their property onto wetlands for grazing due to the nutrient rich vegetation.
-Wetlands in Southern America also prove a fruitful resource for poachers, as animals with valuable hides such a jaguars, maned wolves, caimans, and snakes are drawn to wetlands.
+Wetlands in Southern America also prove a fruitful resource for poachers, as animals with valuable hides such as jaguars, maned wolves, caimans, and snakes are drawn to wetlands.
 The effect of the removal of large predators is still unknown in South African wetlands.

 Humans benefit from wetlands in indirect ways as well.
 Wetlands act as natural water filters, when runoff from either natural or man-made processes pass through, wetlands can have a neutralizing effect.
 If a wetland is in between an agricultural zone and a freshwater ecosystem, fertilizer runoff will be absorbed by the wetland and used to fuel the slow processes that occur happen, by the time the water reaches the freshwater ecosystem there will not be enough fertilizer to cause destructive algal blooms that poison freshwater ecosystems.